gramcracker/NaturalSelection/psudocode/psudocode.md

 * define bot.init
 * define bot.update
     * (bulk of the logic lives here)
-    * may add a separate psudocode file for the bot's update code
+    * may add a separate pseudocode file for the bot's update code
 * define bot.display
     * randomize position